ddwalk77/streaming-03-rabbitmq/README.md

 1. Run the file.

 You'll need to fix an error in the program to get it to run.
- - Made correction and the program ran successfully Once it runs successfully, will it terminate on its own?
+ - Note: Made correction and the program ran successfully

+Once it runs successfully, will it terminate on its own?
 How do you know?
- - The program continues to run and listen until you abort in the terminal.
+ - Note: The program continues to run and listen until you abort in the terminal.
 You know this because the drive prompt never appears.
 As long as the process is running, we cannot use this terminal for other commands.

 ## Version 1 - Open a New Terminal / Emit More Messages